Just wanted to let you all know about a fantastic (and FREE) sustainability course that I’ve just started going to in Perth run by Living Smart

 - Supporting and strengthening community relationships.

-The course covers handy hints on saving water, gas & energy, transport & waste management, safe use of household chemicals, indoor air quality, biodiversity and healthier & happier lifestyles.
+The course covers handy hints on saving water, gas amp; energy, transport amp; waste management, safe use of household chemicals, indoor air quality, biodiversity and healthier amp; happier lifestyles.
 It will also give you an opportunity to meet like-minded people and have fun!
 Our first session last week was interesting, informative and thought provoking and I will be sharing some great sustainability tips with you in future blogs.